Honkware/router-chain-docs/docs/develop/voyager/voyager-v2.0/tools/voyager-pathfinder-api/performing-cross-chain-transaction/request-quote.md

 ---

 If all the required parameters are valid, the Pathfinder API will always return a path.
 For transferring native assets, just use the native token addresses given [here](../../../supported-chains-tokens).
-However, you need to provide allowance for the wrapped version of the native asset to perform their transfers/swaps.

 :::info
 You can find the API information [**here**](../../../../../../api/?v=PATHFINDER).